broadinstitute/depmap_omics/README.md

 #### CN

-we are running a set of 5 functions/workflows To generate the copy number dataset:
+We are running a set of 5 functions/workflows To generate the copy number dataset:

 *   **BamToUnmappedRGBams_MC** vdauwera/BamToUnmappedRGBamsSnapshot ID: 3
 *   **Generate_uBAM_File_List** gkugener/ArrayOfFilesToTxtSnapshot ID: 1